dsmurl/mirror-ball/docs/initial-plan.md

 - Define users, roles (dev, admin), and required permissions in-repo (AWS permissions file + Pulumi wiring).
 - Prefer no serverless functions.
 If an API is needed, implement it as a long-running Deno service deployed as a container (no Lambdas).

+Config-driven email domain restriction
+- Add a simple configuration to restrict who can upload based on email domain(s).
+Only users whose `email` claim ends with an allowed domain may access upload/delete endpoints.
+This must be configurable per environment (e.g., `example.com`).

 Notes
 - Monorepo: Nx will manage the workspace, tasks, and caching for frontend, API, and infra.
 - Pulumi is the IaC tool.
 The frontend will still use a JS/TS package manager (pnpm/npm/yarn); Deno will manage backend code where used.
 This plan uses Pulumi to orchestrate infra, not as an app package manager.